-It’s arguably the most important question, often the most stressful part of planning any photo shoot.
+Arguably, this is the most important question and often the most stressful part of planning any photo shoot.
 What to wear?
 So, today our focus is on the guys.
 Here are a few tips to help the men pull it together for a maternity or newborn portrait session.

 Bring at least two options

 This is usually mandatory for Summer sessions in the Austin hill country when the temperature could easily exceed 100 degrees.
 You want to make sure if you’re dripping with sweat, your shirt doesn’t show it.
 It’s also a good idea to bring along something extra to coordinate with your wife’s wardrobe changes.
 And, you never know which outfit you’ll like best until you see them in a photograph, so bringing a little variety to the session is a great idea.
 It’s also a good way to incorporate different looks, something casual and something more formal.

 Solids are simple and classic and they never go out of style.
 Remember, we want the focus on faces and particularly for a maternity or newborn session, on the bump or on the baby.
 For the super style-savvy new dad, you may be able to bring in pieces that are more eclectic and fashion-forward, but for everyone else, keeping patterns to a minimum is usually the safest bet.
 Plaid and gingham are both great examples of a pattern that will photograph well since both have a uniform design (as opposed to a Hawaiian shirt with large florals, for example).
 Avoid clothing with words.
 And absolutely no logos.
 Ever.